-Many public and private schools have adjusted to the challenges of COVID and are back in session after many long months.
-Returning to class is not without risk, though, as natural hazards, like flooding, pose threats to our learning institutions.
+Many public and private schools have adjusted to the challenges of COVID-19 and are back in session after many long months.
+Returning to class is not without risk, as natural hazards, like flooding, threaten our learning institutions.
 We will look at the common issue of flooding and its impact on schools.
 There are ways to protect before, during, and after a flood.

 What's in this article?